 Resurrection Of Jesus

-The truth about Jesus hinges on his resurrection.
+The entirety of all truth about Jesus hinges on his resurrection.

-If Jesus rose from the dead, his claim of deity is valid, along with his pronouncements and promise of eternal life.
-However, if the resurrection never happened, nothing he said about himself, God, the Old Testament, or future events is believable.
+If Jesus rose from the dead, then his claim of deity is valid, along with his promise of eternal life and his other pronouncements.

-An array of credible evidence affirms the resurrection of Jesus.
+There is ample evidence supporting the resurrection of Jesus.

 Powerful Enemies